As Harris picks Walz, George Floyd riots resurface as election issue

 Mr. Weber says Republicans’ messaging on the topic could hurt Democrats.

-“If it was a phony issue I’d say they should pass it by quickly.
+“If it was a phony issue, I’d say they should pass it by quickly.
 But it’s not a phony issue,” he adds.
 “It’s a legitimate line of attack.”

-Despite Republican voters listing violent crime as more important than abortion, guns, or immigration in 2020, and despite Mr. Trump’s efforts to win back suburban voters by promising to protect their communities, Mr. Trump and the Republicans lost the presidency and Senate seats.
-But Republicans outperformed expectations down ballot, specifically in the U.S. House and Republican-leaning suburbs.
+Despite Republican voters listing violent crime as a more important issue than abortion, guns, or immigration in 2020, and despite former President Donald Trump’s efforts to win back suburban voters by promising to protect their communities, Mr. Trump and the Republicans lost the presidency and Senate seats.
+But downballot Republican candidates outperformed expectations, specifically in the U.S. House and Republican-leaning suburbs.

 Democrats and defunding the police